fast-af/developer-portal-starter/developer-portal/for-sellers/orders/current-orders/viewing-current-orders.md

 # Viewing Current Orders

-## On your Fast Seller Dashboard
+## In your Fast Seller Dashboard

-[Log in to the Fast Seller Dashboard](https://fast.co/business/dash/home) to see payments to your accounts.
+Log in to the [Fast Seller Dashboard](https://fast.co/business/dash/home) to see payments to your accounts.

-## On your platform
+## In your platform

-Orders purchased with Fast will show up in the orders section of your eCommerce platform, with "Fast" listed as the transaction payment method.
+Orders purchased via Fast will show up in the Orders section of your eCommerce platform, with "Fast" listed as the transaction payment method.